cloudflare/cloudflare-docs/content/fundamentals/signed-exchanges/amp-real-ulr/_index.md

 # AMP Real URL

-Cloudflare AMP Real URL leverages Signed HTTP Exchanges to authenticate a publishers’ content when served from Google’s AMP cache.
+Cloudflare AMP Real URL leverages signed exchanges to authenticate a publishers’ content when served from Google’s AMP cache.
 When a supported crawler is detected, AMP Real URL will create a signed exchange for content that is requested from your domain.
 When using a supported Chromium browser, the page is validated using a signed exchange and is displayed on the user’s device with the original URL of your site.

 ## Difference between AMP Real URL and AMP